 Learning Assessment and Testing Services assists Waubonsee students throughout every phase of their college career.
-Assistance begins with placement testing for new full-time students, continues with online testing, and includes program admission testing.
-Learning Assessment and Testing Services also assists faculty by providing a place for students to take make-up exams.
+Assistance begins with placement testing for new degree or certificate-seeking students, continues with online testing, and includes program admission testing.
+Learning Assessment and Testing Services also assists faculty by providing a place for students to take exams in a proctored environment.